smitelli/cosmodoc/src/content/topics/game-loop-functions/index.md

 The {{< lookup/cref ProcessGameInput >}} function handles all keyboard and joystick input while the game is being played.
 Depending on the value passed in `demo_state` (which should be one of the {{< lookup/cref DEMO_STATE >}} values), this behavior is modified to record or play back demo data.
 Returns one of the {{< lookup/cref GAME_INPUT >}} values to control the game loop's flow.

-In addition to setting up player movment, this function also calls the in-game menus and dialogs for game options and cheat keys.
+In addition to setting up player movement, this function also calls the in-game menus and dialogs for game options and cheat keys.

 ```c
 byte ProcessGameInput(byte demo_state)